swapnilbhure/notebook/README.md

 # notebook

 A latex project that can be used as a notebook for a course or a research diary or a logbook.
 It is a great way to keep a track of all your daily research work or study diary.
-This is escpecially useful for anyone using linux as their primary operating system.
+This is especially useful for anyone using linux as their primary operating system.

 Notes written on each day are stored as a seperate file.
 Even though a new file is created for each day, we can easily compile them files of each day or week or month or even a year with the help of simple single line command.
 Creating a new file and compilation is done through single line commands from terminal.